-Car insurance costs for your car’s make and model
+Find the right car insurance for your car’s make and model.

 When determining your rates, car insurance providers analyze much more than just your driving record and ZIP code.
 Their intricate algorithms also crunch the claims and accident records on the exact make and model of the car you intend to insure.
 Compare car insurance rates, discounts and coverage for your car model to find the best deal.

 - Pay by miles driven

 - Low base rates

 Drive less than 30 miles a day?
 Save on the coverage you need with pay-per-mile insurance from Metromile.
 Get a low monthly rate then pay just a few cents per mile.
 Available in AZ, CA, IL, NJ, OR, PA, VA and WA.

 - Rates from $29/month plus pennies per mile

 - All miles over 250 a day are free

 - Easy app and online claims plus 24/7 support

 Compare car insurance by make and model